Good drainage is crucial to plants, both containerized or in the ground, to avoid things like root rot, fungus gnats and, well, drowning.

 So, how do you know if you have a drainage problem?

 If you see pooling, puddling, or muddy spots, you may have a drainage problem.
 Water will either be held in the soil or it will go someplace else.
 Now, soil is pretty amazing.
 Picture the spaces between grains of sand.
 Water passes through those spaces easily.
 Loamy soil has medium-sized spaces that slow water movement a bit.
 Clay soil is made of really tiny bits that create lots and lots of tiny pockets for water to hang out in.
-We have mostly clay soil here in the Bay Area, so not enough drainage can be a real threat to plant health.
+If you have mostly clay soil, poor drainage can be a real threat to plant health.

 How can you correct a drainage problem?